Ignia/Style-Guide/C-Based Languages/README.md

 > *Note:* C# and JavaScript vary in casing requirements for class members (such as properties and methods) and namespaces; in C# they use `PascalCase`; in JavaScript they use `camelCase`.

+### Naming Conventions
 - Identifiers should *not* contain underscores (except as noted above), hyphens, or numbers
 - Identifiers should *not* use [Hungarian notation](https://msdn.microsoft.com/en-us/library/aa260976%28v=vs.60%29.aspx) (i.e., 1-3 character type prefixes)
-- Define one class per file; the filename should be the same as the class name (including casing)
 - Boolean identifiers should begin with a present indicative (e.g., `is`, `has`, etc.)
 - Classes, namespaces, and non-Boolean properties should use nouns (or noun phrases); methods and events should use verbs (or verb phrases)
 - Events should use present (e.g., `loading`) and past tenses (e.g., `loading`) to indicate before and after states
 - Identifiers representing collections (e.g., arrays) should be pluralized (e.g., `author.books` may represent a collection of books an author has written)
 - If only one object instance is expected to exist in scope, and the class name describes its purpose, the instance variable may be named after the class (e.g., a class named `DatabaseConnection` may have an instance called `databaseConnection`)
 - If a type (reference) property has no additional contextual meaning beyond that of its type, use the name of the type
+- Define one class per file; the filename should be the same as the class name (including casing)

 > **Important**: Do not invent new identifiers arbitrarily; `Author`, `book.Author`, `_author`, `author`, and `addAuthor()` all clearly represent the same object type.